First day of school for Niskayuna Central School District

 NISKAYUNA, N.Y.
-(NEWS10) – It was the first day of classes for the Niskayuna Central School District and it was a long time coming not just for students, but faculty and staff.
+(NEWS10) — Monday was the first day of classes for the Niskayuna Central School District and it was a long time coming not just for students, but for faculty and staff.

 The district is taking extreme safety protocols and have placed tape measurements along the hallway and desks for proper spacing and requirements.